SLTheng004/P5_Frontend_Javascript/README.md

 https://sltheng004.github.io/P5_SamanthaTheng/

+This project was created to use Javascript in building an e-commerce website.

 # Kanap #

 This is the front end and back end server for Project 5 of the Web Developer path.